MSF-UK/HHOT-Handbook/README.md

 * Two minutes.

 1. [Click this link to go to Kobo Toolbox](https://www.kobotoolbox.org/).
-2. Select sign-up, and then create either Humanitarian Organizations or Researchers account - what follows will work with either.
-Please bear in mind, if you want your observers to be able to use the account, your login details should be simple.
-You also have the option for observers to use a hyperlink to the questionnaire, so you can choose whether or not they can log-in to Kobo.
+2. Select sign-up, and then create either a Humanitarian Organizations or Researchers account - what follows will work with either.
-3. Follow the on-screen instructions.
-For those encouraging users to fill in the form using the KoBo app, create a generic login which everyone can access.
+3. Follow the on-screen instructions, including confirming the account by clicking the link sent to your email address.

 You have now created the platform for data collection.
 The next phase will be formatting a questionnaire for data collection.